Why do I Need an “A” Scan?

 An “A” Scan is a highly precise measurement of the eye used to help us choose the correct lens implant power before cataract surgery.
 Our office uses state of the art technology with the Zeiss IOL Master, a totally noncontact instrument.
 This “A” Scan device measures the length of the eye in addition to the shape of the surface of the eye, and the dimensions of other structures in the eye.
 It then runs calculations using multiple different formulas to help us predict which intraocular lens implant power will provide the best outcome for the patient.
 At the same visit, our staff will perform a corneal scan (corneal topography) to map your corneal surface.
 A macular scan will also be performed to look for abnormalities of the macular region.

 How is an “A” Scan performed?

-No. This measurement does not touch the eye and is completely painless.
+No. These measurements do not touch the eye and are completely painless.

 Is an “A” Scan required for a Premium Lens Implant?

 When cataract surgery is performed, the natural lens in the eye is removed and replaced with a man-made intraocular lens implant (IOL).
 Regardless of the type of lens implant used, standard or Premium, measurements of the eye are needed before surgery.
 These measurements are highly precise, and combined with special computerized calculations, allow the surgeon to choose the lens implant power that is appropriate for each eye.
 Because each eye has a different size and shape, the power in the lens implant needed is different depending upon the many measurements of that eye.
 For this reason, an “A” Scan is always required prior to cataract surgery.

 Is the “A” Scan covered by insurance?